NEW: Express access to COVID-19 vaccine record is now available.

 What is vaping?

-Vaping is using a device to inhale vapour that may contain nicotine, flavourings, or chemicals from cannabis.
+Vaping is the use of a device to inhale vapour that may contain nicotine, flavourings, or chemicals from cannabis.
 The devices may also be called electronic cigarettes or e-cigarettes.
 They may look like pens or flash drives.

 How do vapes work?